jeslynhil/Hourglass/README.md

 ## Room for Improvement (future developement)
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.
 - Real app examples running
-- Apps syncing with emai and availble apps to sync
+- Apps syncing with email and availble apps to sync